Slovenia in the Eurovision Song Contest 2018: Semi-final

 The semi-final of EMA 2018 took place on 17 February 2018, hosted by Vid Valič.
-Eight entries qualified to the final.
-The sixteen competing entries first faced a public vote where the top four proceeded.
-An additional four qualifiers were then selected out of the remaining twelve entries by a seven-member jury panel.
-The jury consisted of Maja Keuc (musician, singer and 2011 Slovenian Eurovision entrant), Hannah Mancini (singer-songwriter and 2013 Slovenian Eurovision entrant), Raiven (musician and singer), Robi Pikl (singer and guitarist), Žiga Klančar (music editor for Radio Val 202), Emi Den Baruca (video artist designer) and Mario Galunič (responsible editor of entertainment programmes at RTV Slovenija).
+The sixteen competing entries first faced a public televote where the top four proceeded to the final; an additional four qualifiers were then selected out of the remaining six entries by a seven-member jury panel.
+The jury consisted of Maja Keuc (2011 Slovenian Eurovision entrant), Hannah Mancini (2013 Slovenian Eurovision entrant), Raiven (singer, harpist and songwriter), Robi Pikl (guitarist, singer and songwriter), Žiga Klančar (music editor for Radio Val 202), Emi Den Baruca (video content designer) and Mario Galunič (responsible editor for the entertainment programme of RTV Slovenija).

 Final

 The final of EMA 2018 took place on 24 February 2018, hosted by Vid Valič and Raiven.
 All competing songs were required to be performed in Slovene during the semi-final of the competition, while in the final the song was required to be performed in the language that the artist intended to perform in at the Eurovision Song Contest.
 Two of the entries competed in English ("Promise" performed by BQL and "Glow" performed by Ina Shai), while the other six entries remained in Slovene.
-In addition to the performances of the competing entries, 2005 and 2017 Slovenian Eurovision entrant Omar Naber, 2011 Slovenian Eurovision entrant Amaya and co-host Raiven performed as guests.
-The combination of points from six thematical juries and a public vote selected "Hvala, ne!" performed by Lea Sirk as the winner.
-Each jury group distributed their points as follows: 2, 4, 6, 8, 10 and 12 points, while the viewers distributed their points as follows: 12, 24, 36, 48, 60 and 72 points.
-The juries consisted of members from OGAE Slovenia, songwriters, radio personalities, television personalities, music performers and international artists.
+In addition to the performances of the competing entries, Jernej Kozan, 2005 and 2017 Slovenian Eurovision entrant Omar Naber, 2011 Slovenian Eurovision entrant Amaya performed as guests.
+The combination of points from six thematical juries and a public televote selected "Hvala, ne!" performed by Lea Sirk as the winner.
+The juries consisted of representatives of OGAE Slovenia, songwriters, radio personalities, television personalities, music performers and international artists.

 Promotion

 Lea Sirk made several appearances across Europe to specifically promote "Hvala, ne!" as the Slovenian Eurovision entry.
-Between 8 and 11 April, Sirk took part in promotional activities in Tel Aviv, Israel and performed during the Israel Calling event held at the Rabin Square.
+Between 8 and 11 April, Lea Sirk took part in promotional activities in Tel Aviv, Israel and performed during the Israel Calling event held at the Rabin Square.
 On 14 April, Sirk performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Edsilia Rombley and Cornald Maas.
-On 21 April, Lea Sirk performed during the ESPreParty event which was held at the Sala La Riviera venue in Madrid, Spain and hosted by Soraya Arnelas.
+On 21 April, Sirk performed during the ESPreParty event which was held at the Sala La Riviera venue in Madrid, Spain and hosted by Soraya Arnelas.